Lavnya16/MedBridge/Project_Report.md

 ## **ABSTRACT**

 ## MedBridge is a Smart and Connected Hospital Ecosystem implemented as a web-based platform to digitize and streamline healthcare operations, particularly for semi-urban or campus medical centers relying on paper records.
-It integrates patients, doctors, and staff into a unified digital system.
+It integrates patients, doctors, and staff into a unified digital system. aa

 ## **1\.
 INTRODUCTION**